google/sec-gemini/documentation/src/content/docs/reference/typescript.md

 ## 1. Introduction

-The Sec-Gemini SDK provides a streamlined way to interact with Sec-Gemini v1, a new experimental AI model focused on advancing cybersecurity AI frontiers.
+The Sec-Gemini SDK provides a streamlined way to interact with Sec-Gemini v1, experimental AI focused on advancing cybersecurity AI frontiers.
 This Typescript SDK enables developers to access certain methods including:

 - Create a session
 - Resume an existing session